hydrology-tep/documentation/source/apps/wois_app.rst

 WOIS Access
 -----------

 To access WOIS CloudToolBox through the Hydrology Exploitation Platform, the user has to sign-in using **EO-SSO**.
-To learn more about the User Profile and the sign-in operation please consult the section **"User Profile"** of this Document.
+To learn more about the User Profile and the sign-in operation please consult the section **"User Profile"** of this Documentation.

 Select Data to use on WOIS
 --------------------------

 The Data Selection to use inside WOIS is also done within the Hydrology Exploitation Platform.
-To learn more about how to select Data and how to save Data as a package please consult the section **“Data”** of this Document.
+To learn more about how to select Data and how to save Data as a package please consult the section **“Data”** of this Documentation.
 After to save Data as a package, the user should have a URL, which can paste inside WOIS, in order to make the Data available on the Virtual Machine where WOIS is installed.
 Within HEP, WOIS is accessible through QGIS.
 The figure below explains how to open WOIS on QGIS.